gwierzchowski/datconv/DESCR.rst

 In this version of package following compoments are included:

-* Readers: XML, CSV, JSON.
+* Readers: XML (sax), CSV (sax), JSON (sax).
 * Filters: Few basic/sample filters.
 * Writers: XML, CSV, XPath (helper module), JSON.

 So Datconv program can be used to convert files between XML, CVS and JSON formats.
+Sax means that used parsers are of event type - i.e. entire data are not being stored in memory (typically only just one record), what means that program is able to process large files without allocating a lot of memory.
-However it may be also usefull in case you have some files in custom program/company specific data format that you want to look up or convert.
-Then it is enough to write the reader component for your cutom data format compatible with Datconv API and let do the rest by Datconv.
+It may be also usefull in case you have some files in custom program/company specific data format that you want to look up or convert.
+Then it is enough to write the reader component for your cutom data format compatible with Datconv API and let Datconv do the rest.
-Actually this is how I'm using this program in my work.
+Actually this is how I'm currently using this program in my work.

 Package repository and home page: `Datconv Project <https://github.com/gwierzchowski/datconv>`_.